 Formulation and analysis

 - the availability of resources to help.

 A complete analysis of a patient’s situation is critical in rehabilitation because it determines all subsequent plans and actions.
-To achieve a dependable understanding, you must collect all data needed, and you must use the data to analyse and understand the patient’s situation fully.
+To achieve a dependable understanding, you must collect all necessary data and use it to analyse and fully understand the patient’s situation.

+Formulation and analysis